slact/nchan/README.md

 <!-- commands: nchan_redis_server nchan_redis_pass -->

 #### Redis Cluster
 Nchan also supports using Redis Cluster, which adds scalability via sharding channels among cluster nodes.
 Redis cluster also provides **automatic failover**, **high availability**, and eliminates the single point of failure of one shared Redis server.
-It is configred and used like so:
+It is configured and used like so:

 ```nginx
 http {